On this page

 Here, we provide an overview of commission structures across retail, manufacturing, and technology sectors.
 The article will explore factors impacting commission rates, such as company size, sales volume, and geographic location.

 With this information, businesses can evaluate their commission plans and make adjustments to ensure they are competitive and incentivize their salespeople effectively.
-Businesses can enhance their sales performance by identifying industry-specific commission rates and ultimately driving their bottom line.
+Companies can enhance their sales performance by identifying industry-specific commission rates and ultimately driving their bottom line.

 What are sales commission rates?